 - If you answered four, five, or six questions correctly, you’re on the right track.
 Keep going, and you’ll be a Manners Mentor in record time!

 - If you answered fewer than four questions correctly, that’s fine!
-You’re better off than when I started, and you’re on your way up from here!
+You’re on your way up from here!
 There are approximately 200 posts on the blog.
 Spend a little time reading through them, and you’ll turn self-consciousness into self-confidence.
 You’ll be a Mentor before the New Year!

 Until next time, do what only you can do!
-Make your corner of the world a better place to dwell by being you at your authentic best!
+Make your corner of the world a better place by being you at your authentic best!

 Blessings and hugs,